 Hollywood's Museum of Illusions: Where Kids Can Defy the Laws of Gravity and Physics

 Imagine walking into a building and suddenly you’re 500 feet high, clinging to the narrow ledge of a skyscraper.
 Minutes later you’re defying the laws of gravity and physics, walking on the ceiling or shrunk to the size of a mouse.
 Hollywood’s Museum of Illusions doesn’t literally give you those supernatural abilities, but the dozens of pictures you’ll have after your visit sure makes it look real.
-There aren't many indoor activities that are open in Los Angeles right now, so this chance to take the family for a fun outing in Hollywood to play tourist in our own town (without any actual tourists around) is a real pick-me-up.
+Taking the family for a fun outing in Hollywood to play tourist in our own town is a real pick-me-up.

 Basically, kids (and grown ups) can live out Homer Simpson's dreams.